top of page

 5. Epilogue

-Before we round up; who were the other three women whose images we presented at the start of this post?
+Before we round up; who were the other three women whose images we presented at the start of this blog post?

 What about Saksia Holleman?
 The naked woman with the cow?
 Well, she was not even aware of the fact the political party PSP stole her picture and that they used it for their general election campaign.
 As socialists, why should they?
 She saw the pamphlets, she sued, she won.
 After that, the hippie she was, she appeared naked again in the musical Hair in the '70s, played a role in a soft porn movie Wet Dreams, and performed as a dancer in the Sleeswijk Revue of the Dutch theater producer René Sleeswijk.
 She even played in the first movie of Martin Scorsese: Who's that knocking on my door/I call first.
 In this movie, she appeared in an erotic dream of Harvey Keitel.
 Find here the link to the erotic fragment of this movie, so '70s.
 All in all, a life very comparable with her fellow-citizen Mata Hari a century before.